Lazytangent/migrations-demo-with-sequelize/README.md

 This will prevent the migration from error-ing out due to rows in the database not having data for the new column.

-You can test this out by removing the `defaultValue` attribute and running this migration with `npx dotenv sequelize db:migrate` to see the error message.
-Since it would have failed to migrate since there was pre-existing data in our `Users` table from the seeder file, you can make the necessary modification to the this migration by adding the `defaultValue` attribute back, and re-running this migration.
+To test this out, remove the `defaultValue` attribute and run the migration with `npx dotenv sequelize db:migrate`.
+Notice the error message.
+Because there is pre-existing data in our Users table from the seeder file, the migration fails.
+You can make the necessary modification by re-adding the `defaultValue` attribute and re-running the migration.

 Check out the [Sequelize documentation] for more information on using migrations.